cibofdevs/faang-coding-interviews/02.container-with-most-water/Q&A.md

 Result: `maxArea` is 28

 **Step 4: Write out our solution in code** <br>
-Please check the solutions inside `0002.container-with-most-water` folder
+Please check the `02.container-with-most-water` folder for brute force and optimal solutions